Amazon Business Wholesale: Operator Guide

 Wholesale creates repeated decisions across pricing, replenishment, approvals, fulfillment, and finance.
 A seller might need to know which SKUs are losing margin because supplier cost changed, which ASINs should be reordered based on velocity, which listings lost eligibility, and which bulk orders distorted recent demand signals.
 Seller Central exposes much of the raw information, but the reporting surface is fragmented and not built for fast repeated reads by an agent or an automation workflow.

-What a structured data layer should return
+What a structured data-access system should return

 | Workflow | Required data | Why it matters |